Decoded: What Does It Mean When Your Dog Barks?

 While there are some breeds that don’t bark, collectively speaking, barking is the signature sound of our canine companions.
 Dogs vary in their barks, from high-pitched wailing to assertive “get back” warning barks.
 A bark can be a cute way your pet gets attention or it can be the cause of problems with your neighbor.
 So, why does your dog bark, you may wonder?

-- Ouch bark – This yelp or quick high-pitched bark is a sign of sudden pain in your pet, such as an injury or accident.
+This yelp or quick high-pitched bark is a sign of such as an injury or accident.
 If the yelp continues into rapid barking, then the pain is progressing.
 Obviously, your pet requires immediate veterinary attention.

 Because there are so many things that your dog may tell you through their barks, it’s understandable why dogs bark as much as they do.
 They seemingly attempt to understand us and our speech, and the only way they can signal their needs and feelings is through these sounds.
 Unfortunately, dog barking can venture into problems.